isuckatlinux/isuckatlinux.github.io/_posts/2022-02-06-teacher-htb-writeup.md

 We can build a simple python3 script in order to get the last character of the password.
 Here's the [script][python-script-bruteforce]
-Simple brute force sciprt which try three usernames (giovanni, Giovanni, giovanni@backhatuni.htb) In case they were using private mail server.
+It is a simple brute force script which try three usernames (giovanni, Giovanni, giovanni@backhatuni.htb) In case they were using private mail server.

 We got that the credentials are *giovanni:Th4C00lTheacha#*